-(b) Procedure.
-The request shall set forth, either by individual item or by category, the items to be inspected, and describe each with reasonable particularity.
+Procedure.
+The request may, without (b) leave of court, be served upon the plaintiff after commencement of the action and upon any other party with or after service of the summons and complaint upon-that party.
+The request shall set forth the items to be inspected, either by individual item or by category, the items to be inspected, and describe each item and category with reasonable particularity.
 The request shall specify a reasonable time, place, and manner of making the inspection and performing the related acts.
 Without leave of court or written stipulation, a request may not be served before the time specified in Rule 26(d).

-The party upon whom the request is served shall serve a written response within 30 days after the service of the request.
-A shorter or longer time may be directed by the court or, in the absence of such an order, agreed to in writing by the parties, subject to Rule 29.
-The response shall state, with respect to each item or category, that inspection and related activities will be permitted as requested, unless the request is objected to, in which event the reasons for the objection shall be stated.
+The party upon whom the request is served shall serve a written response within 30 days after the service of the request, except that a defendant may serve a response within 45 days after service of the summons and complaint upon that defendant.
+The court may allow a shorter or longer time may be directed by the court or, in the absence of such an order, agreed to in writing by the parties, subject to Rule 29.
+The response shall state, with respect to each item or category, that inspection related activities will be permitted and as requested, unless the request is objected to, in which event the reasons for the objection shall be stated.
 If objection is made to part of an item or category, the part shall be specified and inspection permitted of the remaining parts.
 The party submitting the request may move for an order under Rule 37(a) with respect to any objection to or other failure to respond to the request or any part thereof, or any failure to permit inspection as requested.